altwajre/java/03-books/03-dependency-injection-guice/README.md

 Or it may be an object with large graph of interconnected dependencies, which themselves have dependencise, and so on.
 ```

+## Separating infrastructure and application logic

+### Infrastructure logic - dependency injectors

+Focused components with code only to deal with their primary business purpose

+- Rendering a web page
+- Sending email
+- Purchasing stock

+The infrastructure logic is essential to application, it is important to distinguish it from the application logic.

+### Application logic

+Logic for constructing and assembling object graphs, obtaining connections to databases, setting up network sockets, or
+crunching text through spellcheckers is all peripheral to the core purpose of the application.

+Injectors assemble clients and services as per configuration, into comprehensive applications.

 ## injection

 ### Construct objects with di